Shandong Taishan F.C.: Hao Wei

 After Li Xiaopeng, Hao Wei became the new manager of Shandong Taishan in 2020.
 The team won the 2021 Chinese Super League title, and won three consecutive Chinese FA Cup in 2020, 2021 and 2022 respectively. making it the 8th time for Taishan to win the FA Cup in the club history.

 Choi Kang-hee

 Due to Hao Wei's corruption scandal, Choi Kang-hee became the team's new coach in May 2023.
 The team won the league runner-up and cup runner-up in 2023.
 They also participated in the ACL competition and broke through the group stage.

 In 2024, the team ranked fifth in the Chinese Super League, and were the runners-up of the 2024 Chinese FA Cup.

+In 2026, Shandong Taishan started the 2026 Chinese Super League season with six points deducted for violation of sports ethics and loss of sportsmanship, engaging in improper transactions to seek illegitimate benefits.

+Rivalries

+Shandong Taishan and Beijing-based club, Beijing Guoan contest the Jing–Lu rivalry, one of the longest-running rivalries in Chinese football.
+The two clubs have met in the Chinese top-flight in every season since the professionalism of Chinese football.
+Shandong Taishan leads the all-time series with ten more wins than Beijing Guoan.

 Kit manufacturers

-With the start of professionalism in the 1994 league season Shandong were allowed to gain sponsorship and foreign investment.
-Adidas provided their kit from 1994 until 2001 until Mizuno took over from 2002 until 2004.
-Nike started to provide the kits from 2005 and in 2011, they extended their association with the club along with the Chinese Super League when they signed a 10-year deal to provide all the apparel for the whole league.
+With the start of professionalization in the 1994 league season, Shandong were allowed to gain sponsorship and foreign investment.
+Adidas provided their kit from 1994 until 2001.
+Mizuno took over from 2002 until 2004.
+Nike began to provide the kits in 2005 and in 2011, they extended their association with the club along with the Chinese Super League when they signed a 10-year deal to provide all the apparel for the whole league.